Are you winter ready?

 - Close curtains to keep heat in and draughts out.

-- Test your carbon monoxide detectors regularly and make sure they are positioned in the right place.
+- Test your carbon monoxide detectors regularly and make sure they are positioned in a room where a gas appliance is present.

-- Find out of you are entitled to any benefits or grants such as winter fuel payments and insulation costs.
+- Find out if you are entitled to any benefits or grants such as winter fuel payments and insulation costs.

 For further advice on how you can stay safe, warm and healthy this winter, please visit NHS Winter Health .